generalhugs013/ATC_Workspace/Markdown_Playground.markdown

-# How To write A How-to Article
+# How To Write A How-To Article On The Internet
 ## By GeneralHugs013
 ### Basic Know-How
 **1.** To write a how to article, you want to be very knowledgeable on the subject you're writing about. if you're not, that's alright!
 Read *step 2*.